6 Types of Psychoactive Drugs

 Skip To Section

 Psychoactive drugs are drugs that change your mental state.
 These drugs can cause intoxication, which impacts your mood, perception, and consciousness.
+Many legal and illegal substances contain psychoactive properties, so it’s important to know the benefits and risks associated with these drugs.

 6 Types Of Psychoactive Drugs